POLITICS AND TRAVEL – DO THEY GO TOGETHER?

 It made me wonder whether speaking about topics that cause a lot of controversy, is something that’s really worth it.

 Should I be speaking openly about injustice when I’ve never personally experienced it?
 Should I be telling my opinion on matters that are continuously causing others to hurt, or is it best to turn a blind eye?
 Should I be speaking about confronting subjects when people ultimately turn to travel as an escape?

 I questioned my intentions at this point; I’m not going to lie.
-But once I really thought about it, I realised the sheer importance of simply speaking up.
+But once I really thought about it and acknowledged my privilege, I realised the sheer importance of simply speaking up.

 And I’ve come to realise, that’s okay!

 I have built this platform for that very reason… To speak about issues, to spread awareness, and to encourage others to open their heart.